 The egg receives its shell in the uterus, thanks to the shell gland.
 It takes roughly 20 hours to produce the shell, so this is the most time consuming part of the process.
 Before the egg moves on for the last time, the outermost layer, known as the bloom or cuticle, is formed to create a anti-microbial layer.
 When the egg is ready, the shell gland pushed the egg out of the oviduct and in to the cloaca, the part where the reproductive and excretory tracts meet.

-This entry was posted in Guides on May 20th, 2019 by chloewelch
+This entry was posted in Chickens on May 20th, 2019 by chloewelch

 Many cats in rescue centres looking for a new home have had a very tough time of it.
 Whether mistreated, abandoned, stray, or injured, the kitties who find themselves in the care of a rescue organisation can, quite understandably be wary of humans.
 But this isn’t a reason to give up on them.